 Earlier this week I ventured forth to Marfa, Texas, home of the Chinati Foundation and the Judd Foundation.
 I met with my gallerist at inde/jacobs gallery, checking out the new gallery space and dropping off some of the shipping container prints I did last year.
 It was a great time!
-The new gallery is lovely, and if you’re ever out in the wilds of West Texas, do think to drop by.
+The new gallery is lovely,

 Another fun thing that happened in January, we had a Friday seminar at the Bow & Arrow Press for Open Letters, a publication of the Graduate School of Design at Harvard.
 Ten students and the instructors came out and we put together some lovely prints using lead, linoleum and photopolymer.